FreekMencke/FMQ/README.md

 ### Multi threading and replicating

-All actions are **safe to be called simultaniously**, which makes ToxMQ perfect to use with docker replicas for example.
+All actions are **safe to be called simultaniously**, which makes FMQ perfect to use with docker replicas for example.

 ### Command History

-ToxMQ also utilizes a concept called **Command history**.
+FMQ also utilizes a concept called **Command history**.
 Command history can be used by **Push** actions to determine if a push with that data has already occured, and can therefor be ignored.
 Command history is used by sending a unique hash and a duration during which duplicate messages shouldn't be added to the queue (default 300 seconds).

 ### Dead queue